 Things that are TIMPanogos Half Marathon Recap

-I got up at the awful hour of 3:15am.
+This was last minute deciding on if I wanted to run the TIMPanogos Half Marathon.
+Saturday morning, I got up at the awful hour of 3:15am.
 I had my stuff ready the night before so I could get dressed, get my food and leave.
 I was out the door by 3:45.

-It had started to lighten up by the time the we started the race.
+It started to lighten up by the time the we started the race.
 The race started at Tibble Fork, in American Fork Canyon.

 There was 7.5 miles until you were out of the canyon.
 The requirement was you had to be out of the canyon by 7:30, which is about a 14 minute mile.
 I was out just after 7.

 There was a guy ducking out of my picture so he wasn’t in it! haha!
 It was pretty funny!
-You would think he would WANT to photo bomb my picture, right?

 Pros: Started on time, Beautiful course through American Fork Canyon, Awesome Medal, and Awesome shirts.

 Will I run this race again?
-I don’t know, it definitely depends on the swag, the medal and if I’m up for running 7.5 miles all downhill. 😛
+I don’t know, it definitely depends on the swag, the medal, and if I’m up for running 7.5 miles all downhill. 😛